 Ambleside is a beautiful area in affluent West Vancouver with a sandy beach, lovely park, seawall walking paths along the water and a trendy shopping village.

 Ambleside Park and Beach

-One of the North Shore‘s most popular parks, Ambleside has a paved walkway along the water.
+One of the North Shore‘s most popular parks, Ambleside has a paved walkway along the ocean.
 While sections of the walkway go by the road/parking lot, the majority are along the grass parkland and sandy beaches.